mindsdb/mindsdb_python_sdk/README.md

 ## API Documentation

 The API documentation for the MindsDB SDK can be found at https://mindsdb.github.io/mindsdb_python_sdk/.
-You can generate the API documentation locally by following these steps:

 ### Generating API docs locally: